Jeffrey Lyons: Career

 Lyons began his professional career working on the city desk of The Jersey Journal, writing sports and obituaries.
 After publishing a story as an intern on the Metropolitan desk of The New York Times, he covered the two national political conventions of 1968 for WINS.

 From 1970 to 1991, Lyons was the film critic for WPIX.
 Following the departure of Roger Ebert and Gene Siskel, he co-hosted the PBS movie review show Sneak Previews from 1982 to 1996.
 He also appeared on MSNBC's At the Movies from 2004 to 2006 with his son, fellow critic and television personality Ben Lyons.
 On American AM radio, he hosted a show, "The Lyons Den," on WCBS (AM) from 1975 to 1993; the title is taken from the New York Post column that his father wrote for 40 years.
 He joined WNBC in 1996 as the station's film and theatre critic.
 His last report on WNBC was on June 26, 2009.
 He reported during Live at Five and NewsChannel 4 newscasts.
 Lyons created and co-hosted the NBC syndicated movie review TV show Lyons & Bailes Reel Talk from 2005-09.
 He currently hosts a syndicated radio program called "LYONS DEN RADIO" and appears on several national TV shows talking movies.
-In addition to his work as a critic, he has appeared as himself in The French Connection, Deathtrap, and the TV series Wiseguy.
+In addition to his work as a critic, he has appeared as himself in Deathtrap, and the TV series Wiseguy.

-Lyons is the author or co-author of seven books, including Jeffrey Lyons' 101 Great Movies for Kids.
+Lyons is the author or co-author of eight books, including Jeffrey Lyons' 101 Great Movies for Kids.
 He and his brother Douglas have written several baseball trivia books, Out of Left Field, Curveballs and Screwballs, and Short Hops and Foul Tips.
 He's recently had two books published, Stories My Father Told Me: Notes From 'The Lyons Den, about his father's iconic Broadway column, and Catching Heat, co-authored with his brother Douglas and former Yankee Jim Leyritz, whose biography it is.
 Jeffrey and Douglas Lyons have lectured at the Smithsonian Institution and at the National Baseball Hall of Fame and Museum in Cooperstown, New York.
 Lyons has been a guest announcer, both as play-by-play and analyst, for the Boston Red Sox radio network and Red Sox games in Spanish.